redpesk-common/afb-perm-check-ex/EXAMPLE.md

 zephyr logoff
 ```

 The verb `state` require to be trusted.
-It just need the permission `urn:redpesk:token:valid`.
+It just needs the permission `urn:redpesk:token:valid`.

 The verb `led` with the argument `toggle` requires to be trusted
 (permission `urn:redpesk:token:valid`) and to have the permission